TransKat/minecraftpython/README.md

 Offical development is done in Fedora 34.
 Open to pull requests

+Unused assets may be used in a future version

 To run, install pyglet and Python 3.
 Go the the project's directory and open a terminal or command prompt.